haenaylee/haenaylee.github.io/_projects/drawing.md

 After my first job out of college, I've been thinking a lot about what kind of life or career might make me happy.
 I thought about the things that sparked me as a kid and began to reintroduce them back into my life, hoping they might point me in the right directions.

 English and art were the subjects I were effortlessly good at as a kid.
 From elementary to high school, I would  consistently write ten pages for a one page prompt, or spend every lunch and recess in the art classroom perfecting my sculptures.
-I lost touch with my creative side while I was focusing on becoming an engineer, but I am thrilled to revisit it as an adult, with an extraordinary sense of artistic and financial freedom.
+I lost touch with my creative side while I was focusing on becoming an engineer, but I am beyond thrilled to revisit it as an adult.
+Despite the loss of a child's wild imagination, in its stead is an extraordinary sense of artistic and financial freedom.

 My goal is to practice the Renaissance-era style of drawing (and perhaps painting) until I can bring a particular vision of mine to life.
-It will be my way of acknowledging and processing the suffering in the world.
+It will be my way of acknowledging and grappling with the magnitude of suffering in the world.
+But I have yet to take classes

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">